Join the cause

 message directly to members of Congress to fight for our legislative agenda.

-registration is open now.
-Please visit www.alz.org/summit for the latest
+registration will be available in early January.
+Please visit www.alz.org/forum for the latest

 information.
-Limited scholarships are also available.
-Please click HERE to download the scholarship application form.
-For more information, please contact Barbra McLendon at firstname.lastname@example.org or by calling 323-930-6290.
+For more information, please contact Daniel Wherley at email@example.com or by calling 323-930-6244.

 There are currently 5.4 million Americans living with Alzheimer’s disease.
-At the 2013 Advocacy Forum, 900 people from all 50 states came together in Washington, D.C. to ask their members of Congress to take action in two important areas:
+At the 2014 Advocacy Forum, over 1,000 people from all 50 states came together in Washington, D.C. to ask their members of Congress to take action in three important areas:

 - Please cosponsor the HOPE for Alzheimer’s Act (S. 709/H.R.
 1507).